pypeaday/digital-harbor-josh/README.md

-# Josh's Little Link
+# Josh's Digital Harbor

-Josh's little link is deployed on [vercel](https://vercel.com/dashboard) See the page at [1man1.band](https://www.1man1.band) or [1man1band.com](https://www.1man1band.com)
+Josh's digital harbor is deployed on github pages.
+See the page at [1man1.band](https://www.1man1.band) or [1man1band.com](https://www.1man1band.com)

-## todos

-2. finalize qr code
-3. fix background on mobile (maybe?)